Get in Touch

 Introduction

-• Core modeling skills
+• Developing modeling competencies

 Defining the Scope of Modeling

-• What constitutes a business model?
+• Understanding what constitutes a business model

 • Distinguishing between textual and diagrammatic components

-• Differentiating scope from level of detail
+• Differentiating scope from the level of detail

-• Iterating through these steps effectively
+• Iterating through these steps

 • Facilitating requirements workshops

-• Aligning models with deliverables
+• Linking models to project deliverables

-Charting the Multidimensional Aspects of a Business Model
+Exploring the Multidimensional Aspects of a Business Model

-• Selecting the appropriate modeling approach
+• Selecting the appropriate modeling strategy

-• Leveraging CASE tools and simulation techniques
+• Using CASE tools and simulation techniques

 Mapping the Business Landscape

-• Analyzing the enterprise
+• Analyzing the enterprise context

-• Exploring enterprise architecture
+• Examining enterprise architecture

 • Utilizing a Component Business Model

-Applying Business Rules
+Implementing Business Rules

 • Documenting constraints: operational and structural